Performance Breakdown

 Though it wasn’t perfect, these numbers show the Gen5 Detect’s efficiency on various types of dirt.

-It has two nozzles (Fluffy Optic and Digital Motorbar) that are purpose-built for vacuuming hard floors and carpets.
+It features two nozzles (Fluffy Optic and Digital Motorbar) specifically designed for vacuuming hard floors and carpets.

 Hard Floor Results